Type system¶

 The import points to a file setup code

-setup phase.
+executed during the setup phase.
 The import allows for cyclic dependencies between files as long as

 there is no true cyclic dependency between variables.
 This means that "false"